well300/quotes-api/README.md

 📜 This is a simple Express.js API that provides a collection of quotes.
 The quotes are fetched from a JSON file named "quotes.json".
 The API has two endpoints: `/quote` and `/quote` (HTTP GET and POST, respectively).

 ## Example:
-Here is a working example of a <a target="_blank"  href="https://300talha.github.io/quote-generator/">Quote Generator ✨<a>
+Here is a working example of a <a href="https://300talha.github.io/quote-generator/">Quote Generator ✨<a>

 ## Installation